 “Overall, what we did is exciting enough to tell someone about.
 You’re starting a legacy.
 Everybody wants to do it, they just don’t want the hassle, which is why this route is such a great advantage.”

 Gifts of all sizes can be made through the Floyd County Community Foundation.
-Gifts can be made to existing funds currently supporting Floyd County, or families, individuals or businesses can start their own fund.
-To find funds and get more information on starting a fund, go to www.floydccf.org or contact Marcie Andrews, development associate, at 641-330-5181 or firstname.lastname@example.org.
+Gifts can be made to existing funds currently supporting Floyd County, or families, individuals, or businesses can start their own fund.
+To find funds and get more information on starting a fund, go to floydccf.org or contact Terry Gaumer, affiliate development director, at 319-243-1354 or firstname.lastname@example.org.